beydogan/simple-chat/README.md

 # simple-chat
-simple chat application backend with socket.io and node.js
+simple chat application with channels built with socket.io and node.js

 # Usage